-Teaching English with EPIK in South Korea is a great opportunity because they connect you with other foreign teachers from the first week you arrive.
+If this your first time teaching abroad, EPIK is one of the best places to get started.
+EPIK is a great organization for those interested in teaching English in South Korea because they connect you with other foreign teachers from the first week you arrive.

-You are a part of a team and a bigger vision, with EPIK.
-You have so many people who want you to succeed and will help you to do so!
+I always felt I was part of a team and a bigger vision with EPIK.
+There are so many people who want you to succeed and will help you to do so!

-I wanted to become an ESL teacher because of my background in English, as well as working with children.
+I wanted to become an ESL teacher because of my Educational background in English and my work experience with children.

 Language is such a valuable tool in this day and age, especially with more young people traveling to many different parts of the world.